Which type of room heater is good for health

 If this vent can be directed outdoors, you can keep the inside air clean and fresh.
 Otherwise, it continues to emit combustion products into the room.
 In an enclosed location, contaminants from burning can be hazardous.

 Also, you should note that whenever burning occurs there is a lot of carbon monoxide is produced as a by-product.
-It applies to some electric heaters which are using deep-burn heating elements.
+It applies to some electric heaters that use deep-burn heating elements.

 Carbon monoxide is extremely harmful since it cannot be seen or smelled.
 When you breathe in carbon monoxide, it further reduces the oxygen level in your blood.
 It will cause you to lose consciousness or even produce suffocation if your body does not receive enough oxygen.